 Her training has provided her with practical experience in delivering a range of different treatment modalities including Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing (MI) and Mindfulness.
 She sees clients presenting with a range of mental health concerns and personal challenges including stress, anxiety, depression, trauma, work issues, low self-esteem, life transitions and pain management.
 Kelsey works with clients from all stages of the lifespan but has a preference for counselling children, adolescents and young people (10-25 years).

-Kelsey has a particular interest in working with individuals who have experienced trauma (physical, emotional and sexual) and who are suffering from stress and adjustment disorders.
+Kelsey has a particular interest in working with individuals who have experienced trauma (physical, emotional and sexual) and who are suffering from physical illness, stress and adjustment disorders.
 She is a professional member of the Blue Knot Foundation – National Centre of Excellence for Complex Trauma, and is currently undertaking further training in trauma-informed care and interventions.